Quantum sensing with a spin ensemble in a two-dimensional material

-As shown in Fig.~\ref{fig:Fig3}c, increasing $N$ extends the coherence times for both noise types.
-However, the magnetic-field case consistently yields longer coherence times than the electric-field case, indicating that the sensor is more strongly limited by electric noise fluctuations.
-In both cases, the coherence times exhibit power-law scaling with $N$ (Fig.~\ref{fig:Fig3}d).
-Remarkably, in the magnetic-field case, we observe $T_2 \approx 80~\mu$s with $N = 2048$ pulses---the longest electron spin coherence time measured in any van der Waals material.
-Since the spin-state depolarization time is $T_1 \sim 1$ ms,~\cite{gong2024isotope}, the coherence time could, in principle, be further extended through more effective noise decoupling using a larger number of pulses.
+As shown in Fig.~\ref{fig:Fig3}c, increasing $N$ extends the coherence time for both noise types, exhibiting power-law scaling with $N$ (Fig.~\ref{fig:Fig3}d).
+Notably, in the magnetic-sensing case, we obtain $T_2 \approx 80~\mu$s for $N = 2048$ pulses—the longest electron-spin coherence time measured in any van der Waals material.
+Given a depolarization time of $T_1 \sim 1$ ms at low temperature~\cite{gong2024isotope}, the coherence time could, in principle, be further extended through more effective noise decoupling using a larger number of pulses.
 In contrast, at room temperature, $T_2$ is limited by a much shorter depolarization time of $T_1 \sim 10~\mu$s (cross markers, Fig.~\ref{fig:Fig3}d), underscoring the need to extend $T_1$ for room-temperature quantum applications.